You are listening to the Sean Hannity Radio Show podcast.

 Because I know a lot was made over the fact that I was a little shocked that the Republicans last week were ill-prepared to go forward with the debt ceiling.

-The New York Times headline was bound to no party Trump Trump uh ends 150 years of two party rule.
+The New York Times headline was bound to no party.

-I don't see any deviation except that you know he's trying to get things done, and I see a party not prepared to move at the speed of of anything at this point.
+I don't see any deviation except that, you know, he's trying to get things done, and I see a party not prepared to move at the speed of anything at this point.

-They're looking at this through an ideological prison where they should be looking at it through the the facts of disruption, and that Donald Trump said he's gonna come to Washington owing no one anything.
+They're looking at this through an ideological prison where they should be looking at it through the facts of disruption and that Donald Trump said he's going to come to Washington owing no one anything.

 And that frees him up to keep those promises.